 Dear Friends, Clients, Business Associates and Neighbors,

-June marks the fifty-fourth edition of Eco Lifestyle and Home Newsletter produced by Kachina Mountain Realty.
+June marks the 74th edition of of Eco Lifestyle and Home Newsletter produced by Kachina Mountain Realty.
 We offer Real Estate & Lifestyle news in the email newsletter covering Santa Fe, Taos County and beyond.

 In this edition, we offer the following:

 - Real Estate Market Update

 - Santa Fe Real Estate News

 - Calendar of Event Links for Santa Fe, Taos Ski Valley, Taos County & all around New Mexico

 - Entertainment Links for Santa Fe, Taos County & around New Mexico

 NMDOH will not host a COVID-19 update unless something drastically changes with the pandemic, now endemic.
 We’d love to believe this is the last of COVID-19, but if there’s one thing that is evident in the past year, it’s that we’ll likely never be rid of the coronavirus.
 We’ll simply have to live with it.